Best Dogs for Small Homes With No Yard

 Miniature Poodle

 Miniature Poodles are often a smart choice for smaller homes because they combine a workable size with strong trainability and adaptability.
-They do need mental stimulation and regular activity, but they are often easier to guide into routines than more stubborn or more reactive breeds.
+They do need mental stimulation and regular activity, but they are often easier to guide into routines than more stubborn or more reactive dogs.

 Whippet